What is Salesforce Revenue Cloud?

 - Orders from multiple channels will be ensured by a consistent experience across assistance, self-service and partner channels.

-- Invoices can be generated directly from orders without the implementation of the complex and expensive integrations with third-party billing applications.
+- Invoices can be generated directly from orders without the implementation of complex and expensive integrations with third-party billing applications.

 - Enable downstream revenue recognition compliance with the help of structured revenue transactions.